Half-pipe

-A half-pipe is a structure used in gravity extreme sports such as snowboarding, skateboarding, skiing, freestyle BMX, skating, and scooter riding.
+A half-pipe is a structure used in gravity extreme sports such as skateboarding, snowboarding, skiing, freestyle BMX, skating, and scooter riding.

 Overview

 The structure resembles a cross-section of a swimming pool, essentially two concave ramps (or quarter-pipes), topped by copings and decks, facing each other across a flat transition, also known as a tranny.
 Originally half-pipes were half sections of a large diameter pipe.
 Since the 1980s, half-pipes contain an extended flat bottom between the quarter-pipes.
 The original style half-pipes are no longer built.
 Flat ground provides time to regain balance after landing and more time to prepare for the next trick.

 Half-pipe applications include leisure recreation, skills development, competitive training, amateur and professional competition, demonstrations, and as an adjunct to other types of skills training.

 A skilled athlete can perform in a half-pipe for an extended period of time by pumping to attain extreme speeds with relatively little effort.
 Large (high amplitude) half-pipes make possible many of the aerial tricks in BMX, skating and skateboarding.

 For winter sports such as freestyle skiing and snowboarding, a half-pipe can be dug out of the ground or snow perhaps combined with snow buildup.
 The plane of the transition is oriented downhill at a slight grade to allow riders to use gravity to develop speed and facilitate drainage of melt.
 In the absence of snow, dug out half-pipes can be used by dirt-boarders, motorcyclists, and mountain bikers.

 Performance in a half-pipe has been rapidly increasing over recent years.
 The current limit performed by a top-level athlete for a rotational trick in a half-pipe is 1440 degrees (four full 360 degree rotations).
 In top level competitions, rotation is generally limited to emphasize style and flow.